nivlab/nivturk-templates/questionnaires/pswq/README.md

 // Define pswq items
 var items = [
-  "If I don't have enough time to do everything, I do not worry about it.",                // Q1; included in full version "My worries overwhelm me.",                                                              // Q2; included in 8-item and full version
+  "If I don't have enough time to do everything, I do not worry about it.",                // Q1; to be reverse-scored; included in full version
+  "My worries overwhelm me.",                                                              // Q2; included in 8-item and full version
   "I do not tend to worry about things.",                                                  // Q3; to be reverse-scored; included in full version
   "Many situations make me worry.",                                                        // Q4; included in 3-item, 8-item, and full version